ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 the onset of consumption.
-This assumption is partially supported by Andersson et al. 2010, which found that the peak response occurs at approximately six months after onset; however, we simplified this finding for our model and assumed that there was only a response six months after onset of consumpiton of iron fortified foods.
+This assumption is partially supported by Andersson et al. 2010, which found that the peak response occurs at approximately six months after onset; however, we simplified this finding for our model and assumed that there was only a response six months after onset of consumption of iron fortified foods.

 2. The effect of maternal iron fortified food consumption must occur at the